 ‘Good Grief’ Support Group at St. Bede’s

-“Good Grief,” a six-week program for those who have lost a loved one through death, continues through Oct.
+“Good Grief,” a six-week program for those who have lost a loved one through death, begins Tuesday, Sept.
+13 and continues through Oct.
 18 at St. Bede’s Parish Center, 215 Foothill Blvd. in La Cañada.
 Sessions are from 6:30 p.m. to 8 pm.
 There is no fee.

 The series includes information on the grieving process and an opportunity to share with others in small groups.
 Topics include: “The Tasks and Process of Grieving,” “What is Good Grief vs. Bad Grief?,” “Coping with Loneliness and Depression,” “Stress Management, Learning to Live Alone,” and “Re-emerging into Life with Hope and Purpose.”